febbyRG/mobile/README.md

 ## Get Started w/ Tutorials

-As of April 2013 we have example code for native iOS applications, and for HTML5 PhoneGap / Cordova apps on iOS.
+As of 2013 we have example code for native iOS applications, and for HTML5 PhoneGap / Cordova apps on iOS.
 We'll be bringing our Android examples and tutorials up to parity in the next few months.
 There are also a lot of older examples out there.
 We'd like to bring them all up to date over time, but for now we are focussing on making a few of them really easy to follow.
 Watch this list to see what's available as we expand our supported tutorials.

 ### Native iOS